glycerine/can-antithesis-find-issue74019/README.md

 race condition in the Go runtime under go test -race?

 A simple `make` should create and run a docker container with the test, using docker compose.
+However, that will use the real network.
+To use a simulated network and the synctest fake clock and barrier, type `make synctest`.

 The crash that rr chaos mode finds is in the included log